 When someone says, “Hand me your pitch deck”.
 What they are really saying is “Hand me the version that I care about” because there are many different versions of your deck.

-I hope this little Knowledge Bomb has been valuable for you today.
-Do not feel like you have one pitch deck or that you need to fit everything into one certain deck.
-You should have multiple versions of it.
-I hope that when you are going through the process that you really think through what matters to the audience that you are pitching to and what you are hoping to get out of it; because those are two points that will really drastically affect what you are going to want to put into those pitches.
+I hope this little insight has been valuable for you today: Do not feel like you have only one pitch deck or worse, that you need to fit the story that everything cares about into one particular deck.
+You will have multiple versions of it.
+Go through a deep discovery process to really think through what matters to the audience that you are pitching to and what you are hoping to get out of it; because those are two points that will really drastically affect what you are going to want to put into the pitch.